 Aims of Major

-JCC aims to train veterinarians that fulfil the Day One competencies as stipulated by the Royal College of Veterinary Surgeons (RCVS) and adopted by the Australasian Veterinary Boards Council (AVBC).
-As a college that strives to be a premier provider of veterinary research, training and service in Asia, JCC is also committed to attaining the OIE (World Organisation for Animal Health) Day One competencies (OIE recommendations on the Competencies of graduating veterinarians (‘Day One graduates’)).
+The College aims to train veterinarians that fulfil the Day One Competences as stipulated by the Royal College of Veterinary Surgeons (RCVS) and adopted by the Australasian Veterinary Boards Council (AVBC).
+As a college that strives to be a premier provider of veterinary research, training and service in Asia, the College is also committed to attaining the OIE (World Organisation for Animal Health) Day One Competences (OIE recommendations on the Competences of graduating veterinarians (‘Day One graduates’)).

 Intended Learning Outcomes of Major (MILOs)

 City University of Hong Kong is engaged in a process with the Australasian Veterinary Boards Council (AVBC), to gain international accreditation of the Bachelor of Veterinary Medicine (BVM) programme.
 The programme was granted “Provisional Accreditation” after the admission of the first cohort of BVM students in September 2017.
 This accreditation status is ongoing, subject to further yearly assessments by the AVBC.
 The BVM programme will be eligible to be assessed for full accreditation in 2023 when the leading cohort graduates.

 CityU is also engaged with the Royal College of Veterinary Surgeons (RCVS, https://www.rcvs.org.uk/setting-standards/accrediting-primary-qualifications/accrediting-veterinary-degrees) in a process to achieve RCVS accreditation for the BVM programme, and a full assessment by RCVS will be undertaken, also in 2023 when the leading cohort graduates.

 Graduates of AVBC/RCVS accredited schools are expected to be eligible to work as veterinarians in the jurisdictions that recognise these accrediting authorities.